SteveParadox/ZeroizePy-lib/README.md

 pytest
 ```

-Some tests skip on Windows due to OS Differences.
+Some tests skip on Windows due to OS differences.

 ---

 # License

 MIT License — free for commercial, open-source, academic, and integrated use.